Analyzing Constellation Brands (STZ) & Its Rivals

 |2.41

-Constellation Brands presently has a consensus price target of $271.17, indicating a potential upside of 21.96%.
-As a group, “Beverages” companies have a potential upside of 133.23%.
-Given Constellation Brands’ peers higher possible upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its peers.
+Constellation Brands presently has a consensus price target of $271.17, suggesting a potential upside of 22.27%.
+As a group, “Beverages” companies have a potential upside of 130.53%.
+Given Constellation Brands’ competitors higher probable upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its competitors.

+68.8% of Constellation Brands shares are held by institutional investors.
+Comparatively, 34.0% of shares of all “Beverages” companies are held by institutional investors.
+15.8% of Constellation Brands shares are held by company insiders.
+Comparatively, 17.1% of shares of all “Beverages” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary

-Constellation Brands beats its peers on 8 of the 15 factors compared.
+Constellation Brands beats its competitors on 8 of the 15 factors compared.

 Constellation Brands, Inc. engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.
 The Corporate Operations and Other segment comprise costs of executive management, corporate development, corporate finance, human resources, internal audit, investor relations, legal, public relations, and information technology.
 The Canopy segment consists of canopy equity method Investments.
 The company was founded by Marvin Sands in 1945 and is headquartered in Victor, NY.